MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/get-started-winui3-for-desktop.md

 ---
-description: This guide shows you how to get starting creating .NET and C++/Win32 desktop apps with a WinUI 3 UI.
+description: This guide shows you how to get starting creating .NET and C++ desktop (Win32) apps with a WinUI 3 UI.
 title: Get started with WinUI 3 for desktop apps ms.date: 03/19/2021 ms.topic: article